 Breach of Contract Lawyers in Hamilton, Toronto & GTA

-Aggressive and results oriented.
+Pugnacious and results oriented.

-That’s the approach Hamilton and Toronto based Michael’s Law Firm takes for all of its breach of contract cases and why Michael Lesage is known as a reputable and highly sought after business lawyer specializing in breach of contract strategies.
+That’s the approach Hamilton and Toronto based Michael’s Law Firm takes for all of its breach of contract cases and why Michael Lesage is known as a reputable and highly sought after business lawyer concentrating in breach of contract strategies.

 Call 647-495-8995 to discuss your breach of contract case with us today.

 A contract is a written or oral agreement, between two or more parties, that creates an obligation to do (or not do) a particular thing, that is intended to be enforceable by law.
 Technically speaking, a contract is formed virtually every time money changes hands though the exchange of money is not strictly necessary (i.e. barter deals).

 - Common consumer contracts include agreements for the purchase of a home, car, and even your cell phone service agreement.

 - Commercial contracts involve the provision or purchase of products and/or services.